 Ruchel Rozenzweig, born in Brzesko in 1879, daughter of Jozef Springer and Sara Rozenzweig, married in 1901 Samuel Minz, son of Jozef Minz and Lipka Korngold.
 They had two children, Scheindel (1901) and Marjem (1902).
 But in 1903, 26 year-old Samuel Minz died of typhoid fever leaving a pregnant wife.
 Chaim Szmuel was born 4 months after his father’s death.

 1906, the widow of Samuel Minz married Abraham Leib Kling, a Radłów-born butcher.
 The spouses had 8 children, including Lea Kling from photos kept in the Israeli archives.
 The fate of this large family was as tragic as that of most Polish Jews.
-Of the 11 children born to Ruchel nee Rozenzweig, one daughter died as a baby, six children were murdered in the Holocaust and I do not know anything about the fate of remaining four.
+Of the 11 children born to Ruchel nee Rozenzweig, two daughters died in their infancy, five children were murdered in the Holocaust.
+I don’t know anything about the fate of one son, and three children managed to survive the war.
 Here’s what I could find:

 Children of Ruchel nee Rozenzwejg from her first marriage to Samuel Minz: